sparkfun/hacker-application/README.md

 ### Workplace Benefits

-*Note: all benefits are awarded in full after an initial on-boarding period of six weeks.*
+*Note: all benefits only become available after an initial on-boarding period of six weeks.*

 * Health, dental, and disability insurance (with FSA and HSA options)
 * 401k matching up to 5%